-4.4.5 Scrutiny Committees
+4.4.4 Scrutiny Committees

 In 2016, Full Council approved a new structure for scrutiny at Brent Council.
 This was to replace the Scrutiny Committee with the Community and Wellbeing Scrutiny Committee and the Resources and Public Realm Scrutiny Committee.
-The new dual committee system came into effect on 18 May 2016.
-Each of the committees has discrete responsibilities for scrutinising the council's executive and covers different parts of the local authority's services.
-Policy is reviewed by reports discussed at committee as well as task groups set up to review a particular issue.
+The new dual Committee system came into effect on 18 May 2016.
+Each of the Committees has discrete responsibilities for scrutinising the Council's executive and covers different parts of the local authority's services.
+Policy is reviewed by reports discussed at Committee as well as task groups set up to review a particular issue.
 In addition, a Budget panel, which is chaired by the chair of Resources and Public Realm Scrutiny Committee, was set up.
-As part of the transition of the council's arms-length management company, Brent Housing Partnership, back to the council in 2017, a Housing Scrutiny committee was also established to provide scrutiny of the operation of the new Housing Management Service.
-In addition, there is scrutiny of Cabinet members and decision-making at individual committee meetings of the three committees.
-The three committees have a statutory role in scrutinising policy and decision-making of external organisations and agencies.
+In addition, there is scrutiny of Cabinet members and decision-making at individual Committee meetings of the two Committees.
+The two Committees have a statutory role in scrutinising policy and decision-making of external organisations and agencies.

-4.4.6 The Audit Advisory Committee
+4.4.5 The Audit and Standards Advisory Committee

-The Audit Committee met five times during 2016/17 and has considered the work of Internal Audit during the year, the Head of Internal Audit's annual report and opinion and the External Auditor's annual letter.
+The Audit and Standards Advisory Committee met five times during 2019/20 and has considered the work of Internal Audit during the year, the Head of Internal Audit's annual report and opinion and the External Auditor's annual audit letter.
 The Committee monitors the effective development and operation of risk management.
 It reviews the annual statement of accounts specifically to consider whether appropriate accounting policies have been followed and whether there are concerns arising from the financial statements or from audits that need to be brought to the attention of the Council.
-The Audit Committee also considers the Treasury Management Strategy and the Annual Investment Strategy and reviews treasury management activity during the year.
+The Audit and Standards Advisory Committee also considers the Treasury Management Strategy and the Annual Investment Strategy and reviews treasury management activity during the year.
+The Committee is also responsible for a number of matters related to member conduct and has received reports concerning these during the year.

-In order to enhance the effectiveness of the committee, it has been re-constituted as an advisory committee for most of its activities.
-This enables the Independent Members to be equal voting members of the committee.
-Those matters which come before the committee which require a formal exercise of council functions (e.g. approval of accounts) will continue to be made by the Audit Committee, which will consist of the councilor membership of the Audit Advisory Committee.
+Those matters which come before the Committee which require a formal exercise of Council functions (e.g. approval of accounts) will continue to be made by the Audit and Standards Committee, which will consist of the Councillor membership of the Audit and Standards Advisory Committee.

-4.4.7 Corporate Governance Group
+4.4.6 Corporate Governance Group

-Set up in 2016, this is an informal, but significant, meeting of the Council's three corporate Statutory Officers together with the Head of Audit and Investigations and the Strategic Director of Resources.
+Set up in 2016, this is an informal, but significant, meeting of the Council's three corporate Statutory Officers together with the Head of Audit and Investigations and the Independent Adviser to the Audit & Standards Advisory Committee.
 It reviews key governance issues, the results of recent sensitive investigations and similar material in order to update policy and practice as appropriate.

-4.4.8 Internal Audit
+4.4.7 Internal Audit

-The council receives assurance about the effectiveness of the corporate governance, internal control and risk management arrangements from the work of Internal Audit which provides independent and objective assurance across the whole range of the Council's activities.
+The Council receives assurance about the effectiveness of the corporate governance, internal control and risk management arrangements from the work of Internal Audit which provides independent and objective assurance across the whole range of the Council's activities.
 It is the duty of the Head of Audit and Investigations to give an opinion, at least annually, on the adequacy and effectiveness of internal control within the Council.
 This opinion has been used to inform the Annual Governance Statement.

-The Head of Audit and Investigations will produce an annual report which will be presented to the Audit Advisory Committee.
-This report will outline the key findings of the audit work undertaken during 2017-18.
+The Head of Audit and Investigations produces an annual report which will be presented to the Audit and Standards Advisory Committee.
+This report will outline the key findings of the audit work undertaken during 2019/20.